コンテンツにスキップ

 Business hours

-• [Opening hours] 10:00-19:00 (entry until 18:30) [Closed] Mondays (the following day if a national holiday or substitute holiday falls on a Monday), New Year's holidays (December 29th to January 3rd), and temporary closures due to exhibit changes, etc.
+• [Opening Hours] 10:00 - 19:00 (Last entry at 18:30) [Closed] Mondays (or the following day if Monday is a public holiday or substitute holiday), New Year holidays (December 29th - January 3rd), and other days when the museum may be temporarily closed for exhibit changes, etc.

 Access